SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

           yourself
 ```

-This presenter wraps an `SpAthensPresenter` as follows:
+This presenter wraps a `SpAthensPresenter` as follows:

 ```language=Smalltalk
 SpAthensExamplePresenter >> initializePresenters